gisketch/todo-application/README.md

 - Proper dependency injection
 - Docker containerization with multi-stage builds

 PS.
-In a production build, I wouldn't expose .env in the repo.
+In a real repository, I wouldn't expose .env in the repo.